Rajeshbhuyan123/codelogr/README.md

 # codelogr
-An npm package to show your result in compileTime only
+An npm package to print result in everytypes of language .Like (Java,Javascript,Python,Dart,C)